Conditional Predictive Inference for Missing Outcomes: Main results

-It is still possible that the method from~\eqref{eqn:CI_MAR_E} provides a conservative prediction set if the overall missingness probability is high.
-Indeed, suppose the proportion of missing outcomes for each value of $x$ is close to $\tau > 0$.
-Then the mass at $+\infty$ in~\eqref{eqn:CI_MAR_E} is approximately ${N^{(0)}}^{-1}\sum_{k=1}^M (N_k^0)^2/N_k \approx {N^{(0)}}^{-1}\sum_{k=1}^M \tau\cdot N_k^0 = \tau$.
-Thus, if $\alpha\gtrsim\tau$, the quantile determining the upper bound equals $+\infty$, and hence the prediction set is trivial.
-To deal with such cases, we propose a more general procedure that covers the previous two procedures~\eqref{eqn:discrete_split_conformal} and~\eqref{eqn:CI_MAR_E} at its two extremes.
+The method from~\eqref{eqn:CI_MAR_E} may still provide a conservative prediction set if the overall missingness probability is high.
+Indeed, suppose the proportion of unobserved outcomes for each value of $x$ is around $\tau > 0$.
+Then the mass at $+\infty$ in~\eqref{eqn:CI_MAR_E} is approximately $\frac{1}{m}\sum_{k=1}^M (N_k^0)^2/N_k \approx \frac{1}{m}\sum_{k=1}^M \tau\cdot N_k^0 = \tau$.
+Thus, if $\alpha\lesssim\tau$, the quantile determining the upper bound equals $+\infty$, and hence the prediction set is trivial.
+To deal with such cases, we discuss a more general procedure that covers the previous two procedures~\eqref{eqn:discrete_split_conformal} and~\eqref{eqn:CI_MAR_E} at its two extremes.
 We will see that we can choose an intermediate setting to avoid the problems of the two extremes.